gitbenchung/sguuxs_splicer/docs/components.md

 ## Configuration

-Four configuration files are included in this compilation and are accessible via their file path or as constants:
+One configuration file are included in this compilation and are accessible via their file path or as constants:

 * `BASIC_E` = `fst/basic_east.json`
 * `BASIC_EW` = `fst/basic_dialectal.json`